belovm96/Music-Genre-Recognition/README.md

 The goals of this research project are to determine which of the three features yields best classification performance on the proposed CNN, and to provide a discussion on the reasons why certain music attributes are more meaningful for discerning music genres than others.

 ## Project Recap
+* Downloaded GTZAN and FMA (small) datasets
+* Generated spectrogram, tempogram and chroma audio features from the 30-second song snippets presented in the two datasets
+* Performed feature engineering on the extracted features to capture music genre discepancies
+* Built a Convolutional Neural Network of the architecture described in the project report and trained it on the extracted features
+* Analyzed the performance of the proposed CNN architecture using accuracy and confusion matrix, and provided a discussion on the project's outcomes and potential improvements